 Explanation of the Nevada Estate Tax Repeal

 In response to federal changes, Nevada has repealed its estate tax.
 As of now, Nevada does not impose an estate tax on its residents.
 This includes people who own real estate or tangible property in the state.
-This repeal is critical to Nevada’s tax-friendly reputation.
-It is especially critical when compared to states that still levy estate taxes.
+This repeal enhances Nevada’s tax-friendly reputation, especially compared to states that still impose estate taxes.

 Comparison with Federal Estate Tax